I am currently pursuing my doctoral degree at the Automatic Control Laboratory at LTH.

 - March 2020: I took part in the workshop “Control across scales" organised by Prof. Rudolphe Sepulchre at the University of Cambridge, UK.

 - September 2019: I presented my work on parametric local stability in a multi-converter system at regular Friday seminars at the department.

-- June 2019: I presented my work on local synchronisation of two DC/AC converters at ECC'19.
+- June 2019: I presented my work on local synchronisation of two DC/AC converters at European Control Conference '19.